 Learn if your brand leaves you overexposed to damaging UVA AND UVB rays, if it breaks down in the sun or if it contains potential hormone-disrupting compounds.
 Learn to read those ingredients lists and purchase products where you understand what the ingredients are.
 Brands that are transparent, will clearly explain ingredients for you and those that are certified as natural and organic by an external moderator mean all that hard work has been done for you.

-The best defense against getting too much harmful cancer causing UV radiation are protective clothes, shade and timing.
-Check out the checklist:
+The best defense against getting too much harmful cancer causing UV radiation are protective clothes, shade and timing:

 Don’t get burned.
 Red, sore, blistered (then peeling) skin is a clear sign you’ve seen far too much sun.
 Sunburn drastically increases skin cancer risk – keep your guard up!